Mudchute Park and Farm: History

 In 1901, the dock company decided that it wanted its land back, in order to use it for timber storage.
 It had plans to install a large timber transporter, which would carry off-loaded timber from the docks to warehouses on the ground where the stadium was located, which would become known as the Transporter Yard.
 Millwall Athletic football club was forced to find its fourth ground on the Island (they moved to an area of land that would later be known as Millwall Park).

-During World War II the Transporter Yard served as an RAF embarkation point, and a section of the higher land was the site for four Ack Ack Anti-aircraft guns.
+During World War II the Transporter Yard served as an RAF embarkation point, and a section of the higher land was the site for four Ack Ack anti-aircraft guns.
 The 154 Battery of the 52 Heavy Anti-Aircraft Regiment, Royal Artillery was stationed at the Mudchute until 26 March 1941.
 Then the 119 Heavy Anti-Aircraft Regiment manned the site until 1945.
-The guns were fired by remote control using Radar to track the enemy aeroplanes.
-The Blitz started on 7 September 1940, and on 8 September the Guardroom, canteen and stores was destroyed by landmines, but there were no casualties.
-During the Blitz 430 people were killed on the Isle of Dogs.
+The guns were fired by remote control using radar to track enemy aeroplanes.
+The Blitz started on 7 September 1940, and on 8 September the guardroom, canteen, and stores was destroyed by bombs, but there were no casualties.
+During the Blitz, 430 people were killed on the Isle of Dogs.

 After the war, the Mudchute remained owned by the Port of London Authority (PLA), and was patrolled by PLA Police, but it was used for diverse purposes: a PLA Sports Club football pitch near the Pier St entrance, a huge commercial cattle shed on the site of the later farm buildings, allotments and a large playground for all the children of the Isle communities.

-When, in the early 1970s, the PLA realised that the Millwall Docks would close in the foreseeable future, they negotiated with the GLC, the Greater London Council to transfer the Mudchute land to them for housing purposes.
+When, in the early 1970s, the PLA realised that the Millwall Docks would close in the foreseeable future, they negotiated with the GLC, the Greater London Council to transfer Mudchute land to them for housing purposes.
 However, the Association of Island Communities launched a successful campaign to make sure the land became a public, open space.
 A newly formed Mudchute Association leased the land, except for that land leased to ASDA for one of their supermarkets from Tower Hamlets Borough Council.
 A farm and garden was established in 1977.